SpiritBreaker226/nfl-rushing/README.md

 - To run the frontend use the commend `yarn start`
 - To run the test with code coverage use the commend `yarn test`
+  - To open code coverage in the 'frontend' directory type `open coverage/lcov-report/index.html`
 - To run the test in watch mode use the commend `yarn test:watch`